Examples have audio.

 voices

-The consonant “ه” (“h”) at the beginning of the word “هم”, when meaning “too” or “even”, is not pronounced in spoken Persian.
+The consonant “ه” (“h”) at the beginning of the word “هم”, when meaning “too” or “even”, is not pronounced in Colloquial Persian.
 This difference in pronunciation, however, is not reflected in writing.
-When spoken Persian is written down, the letter “ه” at the beginning of “هم” is still usually written.
-The following examples are thus useless unless you listen to them as well as read them.
+When Colloquial Persian is written down, the letter “ه” at the beginning of “هم” is still usually written.
+The following examples are therefore useless unless you listen to them.

 داوود هم آمد.